keycloak/keycloak-community/design/client-initiated-backchannel-authentication-flow.md

 On CIBA Protocol specification Section [5.
 Poll, Ping and Push Modes](https://openid.net/specs/openid-client-initiated-backchannel-authentication-core-1_0.html#rfc.section.5) :

 * poll : supported
-* ping : NOT supported
+* ping : NOT supported at this time but will be supported in the future
-* push : NOT supported
+* push : NOT supported at this time but will be supported in the future

 #### Token Request Throttling